SoSchmall/movie-app-jenkins/README.md

-# python-microservice-fastapi
+# Overview
-Learn to build your own microservice using Python and FastAPI
+This project contains two microservices: movie_service and cast_service, designed to manage a movie database and its associated cast details.
+These services are containerized using Docker and orchestrated with Docker Compose.

 # How to run?
  - docker-compose build